kaesetoast/elementary-cursors/README.md

 But to make a system-wide change run the following:

     sudo update-alternatives --install /usr/share/icons/default/index.theme x-cursor-theme /usr/share/icons/elementary/cursor.theme 13

-Then run the following to choose 'elementary':

     sudo update-alternatives --config x-cursor-theme

+Then log out and back in for the changes to take effect.

 ###Using the Source